dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 $ serverless config credentials --provider webtasks
 ```

 You will be asked to supply a phone number or email.
 Once you do you'll get sent a verification code.
-Enter the code and you are *Done* with the setup!
+Enter the code and you are **DONE** with the setup!

-How was that for easy?
+Didn't I say it was simple?

 ## Hello Webtasks
 ### Create a new service